rjthompson2/FantasyFootball/README.md

 # TODOs

-Bug found in CollectPlayerData.
-Need to fix or help nflfastpy api work

 Add implied touches and Fantasy Points to weekly stats

 accuracy metric for ECR, ADP, and VOR fantasy predictions